 - Convictions from other states count towards the three.
 As long as the elements for a DUI in the other states are similar to Nevada's, then it WILL count against you!

-In Nevada, Vehicular Homicide requires all three elements of the crime to be proven to a jury.
+In Las Vegas, Vehicular Homicide requires all three elements of the crime to be proven to a jury.
 Unlike a DUI Third Offense or Subsequent Offense, the previous DUIs are not required to be proven at sentencing.
 They will be proven at the trial.
 Additionally, unlike the DUI with substantial bodily harm or death where there must be some act or neglect of duty while driving, this statute only requires the PROXIMATE cause of death.

-Nevada DUI - Vehicular Homicide Penalties
+Las Vegas DUI - Vehicular Homicide Penalties

 - Prison Sentence: Nevada's DUI for Vehicular Homicide is a Category A felony with two potential prison sentences: First, for a minimum of ten years and a maximum of life with the possibility of parole; second, for a minimum of ten years and a maximum of twenty years.